muktihari/fit/README.md

 1. Register Manufacturer Specific Messages at Runtime

    For those who prefer using this SDK as it is without need to generate their own custom SDK, we provide `factory` package as an abstraction to hold the profile messages.
-For example, please see [Register at Runtime](/docs/runtime_registration.md).
+See [Register at Runtime](/docs/runtime_registration.md).

 2. Generate Custom FIT SDK